 Training Engagements

-Ms. Thevenin has designed arbitration training and mediation advocacy training programs for the International Chamber of Commerce, the Arbitration Committee of the United States Council for International Business, the American Bar Association Dispute Resolution Section, in-house counsel in Brazil and government officials in Tanzania.
+Ms. Thevenin has designed arbitration and mediation advocacy training programs for the International Chamber of Commerce, the Arbitration Committee of the United States Council for International Business, the American Bar Association Dispute Resolution Section, in-house counsel in Brazil, and government officials in Tanzania.

-- “Enforcement of International Arbitral Awards – Recent Notable U.S. Decisions,” American Bar Association, 2022 Litigation Section Annual Conference, May 2022
+- “Enforcement of International Arbitral Awards – Recent Notable U.S. Decisions,” ABA 2022 Litigation Section Annual Conference, May 2022.

 - “Use of the ICC’s Emergency Arbitrator Provisions,” ABA Dispute Resolution Magazine, vol. 28, No. 2 (April 2022).